Scroll to content

 PE: Dosbarth Walnut will have PE every Wednesday.
 Children will need black joggers or shorts, a plain white top and plain black trainers or pumps.
 Please make sure your child's PE is clearly labelled.

-Forest School: Dosbarth Walnut will be heading into the outdoors every Tuesday morning with Miss Jones our Forest School Teacher.
-Children will need need warm outdoor clothes and shoes that they don't mind getting wet and muddy every Tuesday.
+Forest School: Dosbarth Walnut will be heading into the outdoors every Thursday afternoon with Miss Jones our Forest School Teacher.
+Children will need need warm outdoor clothes and shoes that they don't mind getting wet and muddy every Thursday.

 Forest School sessions will take place entirely outside in the natural environment whatever the weather.
 We will provide shelter from the elements, but it is still important that your child wears clothes that are waterproof, warm and clothes that are OK to get wet and muddy.